BasemSuleiman/2023_Anomaly_Detection_IoT/README.md

 ### Original Data
 Our dataset was obtained from the UNSW IoT analytics team, and we cited the data properly in the paper.
 Link to the original data: https://iotanalytics.unsw.edu.au/attack-data.html.
 Under "Instructions", "Flow Data" and "Annotations" are two folders of original datasets.
+"Flow data" contains flow counters of MUD flow, each instance in the file are collected every one minute.
+"Annotations" contains information about the start, end time of the attack and corresponsing MUD flows that are impacted through the Attack.

 Cite the data: Hamza, A., Habibi Gharakheili, H., Benson, T. A., and Sivaraman, V. , “ Detecting Volumetric Attacks on LoT Devices via SDN-Based Monitoring of MUD Activity ” , Proc.
 ACM SOSR, San Jose, CA, USA, Apr, 2019.
 DOI: 10.1145/3314148.3314352